 Sport Injury Prevention Research Centre Neuromuscular Training

-The Sport Injury Prevention Research Centre has developed a neuromuscular training warm-up program that can be adapted to many sports.
-Incorporating a warm-up program like this one into your training program at least two times per week has been associated with a significant reduction in lower body injuries.
+Incorporating a neuromuscular training warm-up program like the one below into your training program at least two times per week has been associated with a significant reduction in lower body injuries.

 Click here to view poster.